Fighting ‘forever chemicals’

 A solution in sight

 Meanwhile, there is hope on the treatment front.
 A study published in the journal Science by UCLA and Northwestern University researchers says that they have found a weak spot in these compounds.
-A report in Axios said: They have discovered that a mixture of sodium hydroxide, or lye, combined with dimethyl sulfoxide, a common organic solvent, in water heated [to] 176 to 248 degrees Fahrenheit was able to break the strong bonds that hold together perfluoro carboxylic acids (PFCAs), one of the largest classes of PFAS.”
+A report in Axios said: They have discovered that a mixture of sodium hydroxide, or lye, combined with dimethyl sulfoxide, a common organic solvent, in water heated [to] 176 to 248 degrees Fahrenheit was able to break the strong bonds.
+These bonds hold together perfluoro carboxylic acids (PFCAs), one of the largest classes of PFAS.”

 Funding for PFAS remediation